Étienne Decroux: Career

 Returning from the United States to Paris in 1962, he opened his school in Boulogne-Billancourt where he taught almost until his death.
 Many hundreds of students passed through his school, and a new generation of mimes continue his research.

 The art form Decroux created along these years differs completely from what had previously been known as traditional pantomime.

-Among his better known students were Marcel Marceau and the Puerto Rican Luis Oliva.
+Among his better known students were Marcel Marceau, the Swedish, originally dancer, Ingemar Lindh and the Puerto Rican Luis Oliva.

 Publications

 Paroles sur le Mime (Words on Mime), is one of his writings still in print today.
 In Words on Mime, Decroux outlined a "cure" for a theatre scene mired by tradition and lack of inventiveness, a theatre which was "suffocating under a heap of rubble".
 He argued that ordinary speech should be banned from the theatre for a limited period (30 years) or until the actor had "taken charge in his own house"; that is, was able to fully use his/her expressive physical abilities.
 All vocal noises were prohibited for 20 years, after which the voice (and eventually intelligible speech) would gradually reappear – controlled by the actor and used only when it was necessary and not because of laziness or lack of invention.
 His proscriptions are as follows: